cairo-book/cairo-book/src/ch201-architecture.md

 technique.
 Arithmetization is the basis of every proof system: STARK uses AIRs, though other proof systems might rely on different techniques (e.g. R1CS, PLONKish arithmetization...).
 It allows converting a computational statement into a set of polynomial equations.
-Those polynomial equations then represent the constraints of your system:
+These polynomial equations then represent the constraints of your system:
 If they all hold while following the proof system protocol, then the proof is valid;
 otherwise, it's not.